Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

-I try to eat healthily, but every once in a while life gets in the way and I find myself relying on fast foods and processed foods in lieu of home cooked meals that focus on whole foods.
+I try to eat healthily, but every once in a while life gets in the way and I find myself relying on fast foods and processed foods in lieu of home-cooked meals that focus on whole foods.
 Every time I fall into that routine, I quickly notice that I don't feel quite right.
 I am more tired than I think I should be, and I start to crave coffee and sweets instead of real food.
 I get bloated, get sick more easily, and just don't feel healthy.
-After this cycle, I always make a resolution to get back on track at one point.
-When that happens, I feel better for a few days of eating healthy, but then go back to feeling crummy.
+After this cycle, I always make a resolution to get back on track.
+When that happens, I feel better for a few days after eating healthy, but then go back to feeling crummy.
 If I stick with eating healthy, and make it through the initial withdrawal period from the junk food, then I feel good again.

 This got me wondering, why is it so hard to cut junk food once you start?
 Why do we opt for it in the first place?
 This led me to one ingredient that seems to be a big culprit in making junk food so addicting: high fructose corn syrup.
 The following information helped me to make more informed decisions about what foods I am buying, and I hope it can help other readers, too.

 High Fructose Corn Syrup is an artificial sweetener derived from corn syrup that is broken down by the enzyme glucose isomerase to convert some of the glucose into fructose.
 When originally broken down, corn syrup is pure glucose.
 HFCS, once that enzyme is added, consists of part fructose (the same sugar found in fruits), and part glucose.
 There are two main “versions” of HFCS—one with 42% fructose, and one with 55% percent fructose.
 55% high fructose corn syrup is what is used to sweeten the majority of sodas in the United States.
 The product with 42% concentration is used in many processed snacks, sweetened yogurts, cereals, and other foods.